The Conversion Canada Already Paid For

 What the Numbers Show

-Since 2022, Canada welcomed over 200,000 Ukrainians under CUAET — a remarkable humanitarian response to Russia's full-scale invasion.
+Since 2022, Canada welcomed 298,128 Ukrainians under CUAET — a remarkable humanitarian response to Russia's full-scale invasion.
 Many arrived, enrolled their kids in school, found jobs, signed leases, opened bank accounts.
 They became, in every practical sense, members of Canadian communities.

 The Sunk Cost That Isn't Sunk